How to Make Lox

 - Spread salt mixture all on top of salmon.

-- Wrap with aluminum foil.
+- Top the plastic with aluminum foil.

 - Place a heavy weight on top of salmon.